Remembering Judy at Christmas

 Desperately trying to stop the pre-sob twitching in my face, I slowly rose and shuffled up the stairs to hide in the bedroom I shared with my brother.
 There I would weep in solitude at my mistreatment and scream my accusations of injustice into the pillow on my bed.

-As I opened the door to our room, I saw my father standing and smiling (a stubby of Labatt’s 50 in his hand).
-Jeff was kneeling on the floor, having just connected the last piece of track in a Lionel “O” scale electric train set.
+As I opened the door to our room, I saw Bernie standing and smiling (a stubby of Labatt’s 50 in his hand).
+Jeff was kneeling on the floor, having just connected the last piece of track in a metal Lionel “O” scale electric train set (in almost mint condition) that Judy had found at the Saint Vincent de Paul.

 My suspicion quickly gave way to pure Christmas joy.
 I wiped away my tears of self-pity and within minutes my tin train was occupied by plastic army men plotting explosions, violent collisions, and derailings.